risk-first/website/menagerie/Complexity-Risk.md

 [Dead-End Risk](Complexity-Risk#dead-end-risk) is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superceded by something else.

-For example, let's say that the Accounting sub-system needed password access (so you built this).
+For example, let's say that the Accounting sub-system needed password protection (so you built this).
 Then the team realised that you needed a way to _change the password_ (so you built that).
 Then, that you needed to have more than one user of the Accounting system so they would all need passwords (ok, fine).

 Finally, the team realises that actually logging-in would be something that all the sub-systems would need, and that it had already been implemented more thoroughly by the Approvals sub-system.

 At this point, you realise you're in a **Dead End**:

  - **Option 1**: You carry on making minor incremental improvements to the accounting password system (carrying the extra [Complexity Risk](Complexity-Risk) of the duplicated functionality).
  - **Option 2**: You rip out the accounting password system, and merge in the Approvals system, surfacing new, hidden [Complexity Risk](Complexity-Risk) in the process, due to the difficulty in migrating users from the old to new way of working.
  - **Option 3**: You start again, trying to take into account both sets of requirements at the same time, again, possibly surfacing new hidden [Complexity Risk](Complexity-Risk) due to the combined approach.